Thoughtscript/academic_papers/README.md

 ```
 * Relational Bundles and Eliminative Ontic Structural Realism
 ```
-A decisive defense of Eliminative Ontic Structural Realism and articulation of a new language for mathematical activity sufficient for Category Theory, Graph Theory, String Theory, and the Ordinals.
+A decisive defense of Eliminative Ontic Structural Realism and articulation of a new language for mathematical activity sufficient for `Category Theory`, `Graph Theory`, `String Theory`, and the `Ordinals`.

+The original paper demonstrates not only the coherence of a philosophical position deemed incoherent but also how it can be distilled into a diagram (a la C.S.
+Pierce's Existential Graphs or Feynman's Quantum Field Diagrams).

 ```
 * Connection Theory
 ```
 An improved formulation of `Relational Bundle Theory` which is sufficient to represent the familiar mathematical objects/entities `Ordinals`, `Sets`, `Lattices`, `Graphs`, and `Categories`.
-The building blocks are `relations` from which `Mappings` and `Functions` can be derived from.
+The building blocks are `Relations` from which `Mappings` and `Functions` can be derived from.

+This is no mere collection of arrows but an increasingly precise mathematical theory with substantial philosophical underpinnings.

+Eventual planar geometric relationships will be explored that will help to further explicate important relationships between sign, content, and meaning (as studied in Semiotics).

 ```
 * Strings, Lines, Loops, Dimensions, Relational Bundles
 ```
 A paper building off the preceding one in articulating a philosophical defense of Strings and relation-based ontology.
 Constructions of Space and Time using pointless topologies.

+It was pointed out to me that many of the original formlations of RBT (above) are relevant to advances in String Theory and to Feynman Diagrams.

+Points are notoriously difficult entities that cause major paradoxes and conceptual woes throughout the philosophy of mathematics, physics, geometry, and even within politics (consider the "Pathetic Dot").
+Along the way, I will hope to articulate why this alternative metaphor better serves us in math and other areas.

 **Gödel's Ontological Proof**:
 ```